Kanvas

 - Redo: Ctrl+Shift+Z, Cmd+Shift+Z, or Ctrl+Y

-History tracks structural edits (for example upload, remove, resize, filters, text, outpaint, stage operations), as well as paint and wand operations.
+History tracks structural edits (upload, remove, resize, filters, text, outpainting, stage operations) and paint/wand operations.

 Tip